American Gothic - The Story Behind Grant Wood's Iconic Painting

-In his painting, he used his sister Nan and his dentist Byron McKeeby as models for a farmer and his daughter, dressing them as what he referred to as “tintypes from my old family album”.
+In American Gothic, the painter used his sister Nan and his dentist Byron McKeeby as models for a farmer and his daughter, dressing them as what he referred to as tintypes from my old family album.
 The house, his sister and his dentist were painted in separate sessions.

 Although both of his models were realistically recreated, his sister’s face is somewhat elongated.
-As the artist explained:
+As Grant Wood himself explained:

 I imagined American Gothic people with their faces stretched out long to go with this American Gothic house.

-The painting depicts a woman dressed in colonial print apron evoking 19th-century Americana and a man holding a pitchfork.
+The American Gothic painting depicts a woman dressed in colonial print apron evoking 19th-century Americana and a man holding a pitchfork.

 For the highly detailed and polished style and the rigid frontality of the two figures, it is believed Wood was influenced by Flemish Renaissance art, which he studied during his earlier travels to Europe.
 Influenced by European traditions, the artist has turned these lessons towards the American landscape.

 He painted a somewhat archaic image, providing a sense of hardworking practical people and a conservative aspect of America.
-However, despite confronting us directly, the characters remain difficult to read.
+However, despite confronting us directly, the characters of American Gothic remain difficult to read.

 Over the years, every element of the painting has been mined for meaning, although the artist remained silent on these debates.
-Ambiguous and multilayered, the piece is imbued with various psychoanalytical, political and historical meanings.
+Ambiguous and multilayered, the American Gothic is imbued with various psychoanalytical, political and historical meanings.